 Unfortunately, modern diets do not always contain the nutrition required to maintain the endocannabinoid system properly.
 In cases where nutritional deficiencies or other problems are causing the endocannabinoid system to fail, a person may develop a condition known as “Endocannabinoid Deficiency Syndrome”.
 This can lead to a variety of symptoms and related conditions, including irritable bowel syndrome, fibromyalgia, migraines and more.

 If you are suffering from Endocannabinoid Deficiency Syndrome, you may be able to improve your condition by increasing the amount of Omega-3 fatty acids in your diet.
-This will help to heal your CB1 receptors, facilitate the growth of more receptors and increase the amount of endogenous cannabinoids your body produces.
-It may also be helpful to supplement your body's endogenous cannabinoids with cannabinoids from external sources, such as CBD Cannabidiol.
+This will help to heal your CB1 receptors, facilitate the growth of more receptors and increase the number of endogenous cannabinoids your body produces.
+It may also be helpful to supplement your body’s endogenous cannabinoids with cannabinoids from external sources, such as CBD Cannabidiol.
 Taking a cannabidiol supplement will increase the concentration of cannabinoids in your body, thus leading to a more efficient and effective endocannabinoid system.